ArturoDent/find-and-transform/README.md

 ],
 ```

 > For the above example which prints out the full path, there is no `find` so the replacement - just an empty string - will just be inserted at the cursor.
 So make sure the cursor is not in or at a word boundary or that word will be treated as the `find` query and be replaced by an empty string.
-There must be a `return` of some kind.
+There must be a `return` of some kind for a `replace` javascript operation.

+> It probably makes more sense to put the above javascript operation into a `"run"` argument if you are going to use it as a side effect, like here where you store it in the clipboard to paste into a different file.
+Then you don't care where the cursor is or whether there is any selected text already.

 Output of above replacement in a newly created file: